Wisconsin Association on Alcohol and Other Drug Abuse WAAODA, Inc.

 AFRA Mission:

-AFRA's mission is to bring people of Wisconsin together to end stigma and discrimination against persons with addiction and to show, through education and advocacy, that recovery is a reality.
+AFRA’s mission is to bring people of Wisconsin together to

 AFRA goals:

-• Stigma reduction through education within the general community
+• Stigma reduction through education within the general

-• Show people that recovery is real by putting a face to recovery
+• Show people that recovery is real by putting a face to

 • Advocacy issues